verekia/js-stack-from-scratch/tutorial/01-node-yarn-package-json/README.md

-# 01 - Node, NVM, NPM, Yarn, and `package.json`
+# 01 - Node, Yarn, and `package.json`

-In this section we will set up Node, NPM, Yarn, a basic `package.json` file, and try a package.
+In this section we will set up Node, Yarn, a basic `package.json` file, and try a package.

 ## Node